 The Adjudicator shall only consider, or continue to consider, a complaint if he is satisfied that:

-- c. the Internal Complaints Procedure of the Member has been exhausted, but the Complainant remains dissatisfied with any observations made, or conditions of full and final settlement offered by such Member; or more than eight weeks have elapsed since the Complainant first made the complaint to the Member in writing.
-If the Member ignores the complaint made or persistently fails to address the complaint, the Complainant may ask the Adjudicator to intervene even if eight weeks have not elapsed;
+- the Internal Complaints Procedure of the Member has been exhausted, but the Complainant remains dissatisfied with any observations made, or conditions of full and final settlement offered by such Member; or more than eight weeks has elapsed since the Complainant first made the complaint to the Member in writing.
+If the Member ignores the complaint made or persistently fails to address the complaint, the Complainant may ask the Adjudicator to intervene even if eight weeks has not elapsed;

 - there is no other relevant independent body for the conciliation, arbitration or adjudication of complaints in relation to the matter; and